Mount of Olives

 Today we began with seeing Jerusalem from the top of the Mount of Olives and then making our way down what is known as the Palm Sunday Path towards the city.
 This route commemorates the path that Jesus took into Jerusalem when palm branches were laid down for him before his arrest and then crucifixion.
 From the Mount of Olives the entire city of Jerusalem stretches out before you.
 Because of the hilly nature of the area, pilgrims would not be able to see the city at all until they had reached one of the surrounding hill tops and so making it there would be cause for celebration.

 After seeing the underground portion of the wall, we made our way to the top to experience the wall for ourselves.
 The wall is divided by gender, allowing the men and women to have their own space for prayer and reflection.
 Traditionally people who visit the wall will write a note of prayer and tuck it into the crevices of the wall.
 Twice a year, all of these notes are collected and placed in a box and buried on the Mount of Olives with the belief that those prayers are now on holy ground and therefore more likely to be heard.
+So with my prayer note in hand I went to the women’s section of the wall and tucked it in amid the thousands of others.
 The Western Wall is the wall that would have been the closest to the holiest part of the temple of Solomon before it was destroyed, so this is where the people come to pray as they cannot at the Dome of the Rock.

 After stopping for lunch in Jewish Quarter of the old city, we continued on the path of archeology throughout the city until we came to the City of David National Park.
 This site is located within the city walls of old Jerusalem and is said to be the site of the biblical King David who as an Israelite leader conquered the fortified city of Jebus.
 This site is the original settlement core of the Bronze Age and Iron Age of Jerusalem.

 Jerusalem is really a beautiful city and every day that I spend here I find more to love about it.